The Damned (band): Re-formation and Machine Gun Etiquette (1978–1979)

 The former members of the band worked on a series of brief side projects and solo recordings, all making little commercial impact.
 Scabies formed a one-off band called "Les Punks" for a late 1978 gig.
 Les Punks was a quasi-reunion of the Damned (without Brian James or Edmonds) that featured Scabies, Vanian, Sensible and bassist Lemmy of Hawkwind and Motörhead.
 The Damned tentatively re-formed with the "Les Punks" lineup in early 1979, but originally performed as "The Doomed" to avoid potential trademark problems.
 Sensible switched to guitar and keyboards, and after a brief period with Lemmy on bass for studio demos and a handful of live appearances and a slightly longer period with Henry Badowski on bass, the bassist position was filled by Algy Ward, formerly of the Saints.
 During a December 1978 tour of Scotland, Gary Holton substituted for Vanian.

 The band officially went by the Damned again, playing their first gig under that name in April 1979 and signing a recording contract with Chiswick Records.
 They returned to the studio and released the charting singles "Love Song" and "Smash It Up", followed by 1979's Machine Gun Etiquette and then a cover version of Jefferson Airplane's "White Rabbit".
 Vanian's vocals had by now expanded from the high baritone of the early records to a smoother crooning style.

 Machine Gun Etiquette (1979) featured a strong 1960s garage-rock influence with a Farfisa organ on several songs.
 Recording at London's Wessex Studios at the same time as the Clash were there to record London Calling (1979), Joe Strummer and Mick Jones made an uncredited vocal appearance on the title track.
 Machine Gun Etiquette (1979) received largely positive reviews; Ira Robbins and Jay Pattyn of Trouser Press described it as "a great record by a band many had already counted out."

+After the release of the album, Ward left the band in 1979, to be replaced by Paul Gray, formerly of Eddie and the Hot Rods.